 Not a good idea to say the least.

-Don’t Trust the Pet Store Recommendations With Hamster Balls For Chinchillas
+Don’t Trust the Pet Store Recommendations With Excercise Balls For Chinchillas

 Pet store owners are certainly good people.